DarveshArt/Mueton/Developers' Philosophy/README.md

 This lack of progress has led practitioners of Al to take stock.
 Are the current approaches to Al misguided, or are we just around the corner from a breakthrough?
 A number of researchers suspect the former, and have actively sought to re-orientate Al.

-ìÖ the cognitivistic paradigmís neglect of the fact that intelligent agents live in a real physical world leads to significant shortcomings in explaining intelligence.î ñ Rolf Pfeifer and Christian Scheier
+‚Äú‚Ä¶ the cognitivistic paradigm‚Äôs neglect of the fact that intelligent agents live in a real physical world leads to significant shortcomings in explaining intelligence.‚Äù ‚Äì Rolf Pfeifer and Christian Scheier

 Books:
 Introducing Artificial Intelligence, A Graphic Guide - Henry Brighton, Howard Selina